Minimal d-Band Model for the Optical Susceptibility of Non-Centrosymmetric Monolayer Transition Metal Dichalcogenides: Results and discussion

-Figure~\ref{fig:chi}(b) shows the imaginary and real parts of $\chi^{\scp (2)}_{xxy}$ [see Eq.~\eqref{chiqibz}].
-We present results only in the energy range $0.7\,\text{eV}\moi\hw\moi2.3\,\text{eV}$.
-Because the $\delta(\e_{cv}-2\hw)$ in Eq.~\eqref{shg11}, the onset of second order susceptibility is now $\text{min}[\e_{cv}(\bm{k})]/2$.
-The contribution $\text{Im}[B_{ijk}]$ from Eq.~\eqref{shg22}, that comprises the resonances with $\hw$, is negligible compared to $\text{Im}[A_{ijk}]$, and thus is not included in Fig.~\ref{fig:chi}(b).
+In Fig.~\ref{fig:chi}(b) we plot the imaginary and real parts of $\chi^{\scp (2)}_{xxy}$ [see Eq.~\eqref{chiqibz}].
+Our results are presented in the energy range $0.7\,\text{eV}\moi\hw\moi2.3\,\text{eV}$ only.
+Because the $\delta(\e_{cv}-2\hw)$ in Eq.~\eqref{shg11}, the onset of the second order susceptibility is now $\text{min}[\e_{cv}(\bm{k})]/2=0.91\,$eV.
+The contribution $\text{Im}[B_{ijk}]$ from Eq.~\eqref{shg22}, that comprises the resonances with $\hw$, is negligible compared to $\text{Im}[A_{ijk}]$, as it is usually the case.
 Also, Eq.~\eqref{shg22} presents the phenomenon of {\it double resonance}~\cite{Nastos2005} in the denominator, whereby there is a region in $\bm{k}-$space where $\e_{nv}(\bm{k})=2\e_{cv}(\bm{k})=2\hw$ (for a given $n\neq c$), which makes the entire perturbation expansion inapplicable.
 In our calculations this happens for $c=2$, $v=1$ and $n=3$.
-Figure~\ref{fig:chi}(c) shows that this double resonance appears around the $M$ point.
+Figure~\ref{fig:chi}(c) is a logarithmic density plot of $|\e_{31}-2\e_{21}|$ in {\it k}-space that shows that this double resonance appears around the $M$ point.
 This troublesome term makes the convergence of $\text{Im}[B_{ijk}]$ unattainable, specially for energies just above the threshold $\text{min}[\e_{cv}(\bm{k})]/2$.
-However, this contribution has been shown to be small and does not affect the nonlinear susceptibility at lower frequencies~\cite{Cabellos2009}.
+However, this contribution has been shown to be small and not to affect the nonlinear susceptibility at lower frequencies~\cite{Cabellos2009}.
+To mitigate this, in the denominators of Eqs.~\eqref{shg11} and~\eqref{shg22} (except, of course, in $\e_{cv}^3$, which is never zero) we added a very small imaginary quantity $\ci\eta$, and then take the real part of it.
+For Fig.~\ref{fig:chi}(b), $\eta=0.02\,$eV was used.

+Contrary to $\text{Im}[\chil]$, $\text{Im}[\chiq]$ is not thermodynamically required to be positive~\cite{LandauEOCM}.
+The most prominent features are the peaks at around $\hw=0.94$ and $1.36\,$eV.
+The sharp dip near $\hw=2\,$eV has been reported before~\cite{Wang2015}, but first principles calculations result in a less deep minimum.
+Similar to the larger-than-expected peak at $\hw\simeq 4\,$eV for $\text{Im}[\chil]$, the origin of this too large dip is to be found in the limited number of bands used in our calculation.
+With this, we can state that our results hold good for energies less than $1.75\,$eV, i.e., below the spuriously large dip.